ibm-cloud-docs/powervs-vpc/quickstart-next-steps.md

 The DNS server is running as a service on network-services intel vsi.
 Configure the PowerVS instance to use this DNS service.

-1. Run the below commands in a terminal on the the **PowerVS Aix/Linux instance**.
+1. Run the following commands in a terminal on the **PowerVS Aix/Linux instance**.
 Fetch the value `dns_host_or_ip_path` from the outputs of the deployment in the project configuration screen.

 Add the `dns_host_or_ip_path` value at the **top** in the `/etc/resolv.conf` file.